soda-collections-objects-data-literacy/WissKIBits_How-to-Tutorial/WissKIBits_Modul1/M1E1A_Mindmap_Objekt_en.md

 Exercise Unit E1: **Application Example: Object Collections**

-**Duration:** ~ 30 min.
+**Duration:** ~ 15 min.

 **Learning objectives:**

 Participants can...

 - apply the core entities (object/person/place/time/event) of an object collection.
 (LO-ID SODa\_03\_007\_0811)
-- name datatype properties of the CIDOC CRM reference model.
-(LO-ID SODa\_03\_007\_0808)

 ---

-## Objective and scenario
+## Goal and scenario

-This is a practical unit.
-Starting from an example object from the **computer games** domain, an initial conceptual model sketch is developed.
+Den jetzigen Einstieg würde ich für diese Übung deutlich auf die Sammlungsperspektive beschränken.

+> **ACTIVATION · From the object to a conceptual model**
+>
+> Start with a collection or research object and ask:
+>
+> What do we need to know about this object – and how is this knowledge connected?
+>
-Using **“The Legend of Zelda: A Link to the Past”** as an example, we examine which information is relevant for describing a collection object by
+> Using The Legend of Zelda: A Link to the Past as an example, identify relevant concepts, events, and relationships.

-- identifying central **concepts and events**
-- and formulating the **relationships** that exist between them.

-Selected concepts are then provisionally mapped to classes of **CIDOC CRM**.
-The aim is not yet to create a complete or formally correct CIDOC CRM model.
-Rather, the goal is to demonstrate that transferring domain knowledge into a reference model requires **modeling decisions**.

-At the end, participants can:

-* identify central **concepts** and **events** in an example domain,
-* formulate **semantic relationships** between them,
-* map selected concepts to possible **CIDOC CRM classes (Entities)**,
-* describe the mappings as modeling decisions,
-* design a **conceptual model** that serves as the starting point for further formalization.

-The model sketch will be developed further step by step in Modules 2 and 3 and formalized for working with **Protégé** and **WissKI**.
+>
+> The goal is not yet to use CIDOC CRM, but to create a first conceptual model sketch of the domain.

 ---

 ## Starting point: Example object “Zelda”